ABOUT THIS PROJECT

 A 140-year-old distillery in the heart of Bluegrass Country was completely renovated and rejuvenated for a new premium bourbon whiskey.
 The historic buildings were restored to preserve their exterior appearance; however, the interiors were completely revamped for a modern distillery including copper kettles from Scotland.
 Luckett & Farley provided complete architectural and engineering services for this monumental project.The new systems included:

 - Water treatment

 - Chilled water system

-- Electrical services & power distribution system, motor control systems, switch gear, etc.
+- Electrical services and power distribution system, motor control systems, switch gear, etc.

-The barrel storage warehouses were renovated.
-A new bottling process was installed.
+The barrel storage warehouses were renovated and a new bottling process was installed.
 The lake was dredged and a pumping and piping system was installed to send water upstream to keep the stream flowing in dry weather.

-A new Visitor’s Center theme was designed to resemble Kentucky farm house architecture, utilizing wood siding, metal roofing, Kentucky limestone and wide expansive porches and dormers.
-Detailing of the exterior and interior has a “shaker” flavor.
+A new visitor’s center was designed to resemble Kentucky farm house architecture, utilizing wood siding, metal roofing, Kentucky limestone, and wide, expansive porches and dormers.
+The detailing of the exterior and interior has a “Shaker” flavor.

-The 9,960sf facility includes large vaulted open room featuring interesting displays and exhibits describing how Kentucky bourbon whiskey is made, a similar vaulted gift shop, a viewing room, administrative space for the tour and for gift shop operations and support areas.
+The 9,960 SF facility includes a large, vaulted room featuring interesting displays and exhibits describing how Kentucky bourbon whiskey is made, a similarly vaulted gift shop, a viewing room, and administrative space for the tour, gift shop operations, and support areas.